Afghanistan–India relations: War in Afghanistan (2001-2021)

 In July 2008 the Indian embassy in Kabul was attacked by a suicide car bomb – the deadliest attack in Kabul since the fall of the Taliban in 2001.
 The bombing killed 58 people and wounded 141.
 Senior Indian Army officer Brigadier Ravi Datt Mehta was entering the embassy gates in a car along with V. Venkateswara Rao when the attack took place.
 Both were killed in the blast.
-The Afghan government's official position implies that Pakistan's ISI was involved in the attack.
-This position has found support in recent leaks of classified information by WikiLeaks.
 In the aftermath of the 2008 Indian embassy bombing in Kabul, the Afghan Foreign Ministry quoted India as a "brother country" and the relationship between the two as one which "no enemy can hamper".

 During the 15th SAARC summit in Colombo, further pledges were made by India for ongoing and forthcoming projects.
 In August 2008, Afghan President Karzai visited New Delhi further strengthening bilateral relations.

-On 18 October 2009, the Indian embassy in Kabul was attacked again by a car bomb, little more than a year after the previous attack.
+On 18 October 2009, the Indian embassy in Kabul was attacked again by a car bomb, a little more than a year after the previous attack.
 The attack killed at least 17 people.
 Another attack took place at the Arya guest house where Indian doctors were staying, resulting in the death of 18 people.
-India's pledge to rebuild Afghanistan has reached a total of $2 billion in May 2011 after Manmohan Singh arrived to Kabul for a two-day visit.
-In the same year India donated 250,000 tons of wheat to Afghanistan as part of humanitarian assistance program.
+India's pledge to rebuild Afghanistan reached a total of $2 billion in May 2011 after Manmohan Singh arrived in Kabul for a two-day visit.
+In the same year India donated 250,000 tons of wheat to Afghanistan as part of the humanitarian assistance program.

 According to a 2010 Gallup poll, which interviewed 1,000 adults, 50% Afghans approved of the job performance of India's leadership and 44% disapproved with 6% refusing to answer.
 It was the highest approval rating of India by any other country in Asia.
 According to the survey, Afghan adults are more likely to approve of India's leadership than Chinese or U.S. leadership.